SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-14-Git-Tutorial-optional/README.md

 branch.

 You should now have the same result in the master branch but with a commit history that tells a linear story of commits.

-## Step 8 Discover solution branches in the furnitureshop repository.
-1. Discover branches in repo: https://github.com/SAP/cloud-cf-furnitureshop-demo
-1. Clone repo to WebIDE
-1. Open solution branch `step1-wishlist-service` and change `xs-security.json`.
-1. Build and deploy
-1. Merge with `master` branch and ff merge `master`.
-1. Build and Deploy `master`.